me-viper/MappingGenerator/docs/Construction.md

 ## Mapping constructor parameters

-MappingGenerator will try to find destination object's constructor that has parameters that can be mapped from source object.
+MappingGenerator will try to find destination object's constructor with the most parameters that can be mapped from source object.

+**Note**.
+If MappingGenerator fails to find appropriate constructor if will produce compilation error.

 ```csharp
 public class Source